ibm-cloud-docs/assistant/dialog-runtime-context.md

 ![Shows an introductions node that asks the user for their name, and stores it as a context variable.
 The next node refers to the user by name by using the $username context variable.](images/set-context-username.png)

-In this example, the system entity @sys-person is used to extract the user's name from the input if the user provides one.
-In the JSON editor, the username context variable is defined and set to the @sys-person value.
+In this example, the system entity @name is used to extract the user's name from the input if the user provides one.
+In the JSON editor, the username context variable is defined and set to the @name value.
 In a subsequent node, the $username context variable is included in the response to address the user by name.

 ### Defining a context variable
 {: #dialog-runtime-context-var-define}